Krishna957513/Karma-/README.md

-Perfect 👍 Here’s a professional and visually polished README.md file for your project karmaPlatform.sol — written in the same elegant format and tone as the “WishBox” one from your image.

 ---

-🌿 KarmaPlatform – Decentralized Acts of Kindness on the Blockchain
+**🌿 KarmaPlatform – Decentralized Acts of Kindness on the Blockchain**

 KarmaPlatform is a meaningful Ethereum smart contract designed to record and reward good deeds permanently on the blockchain.
 Every positive action — whether a kind message, help offered, or contribution made — becomes an immutable proof of kindness, symbolizing digital good karma.